fishtag/octavius/README.md

 module.exports = SoundsTask
 ```

-After restart Octavious your custom task will be added into Tasks stack.
+After restart Octavius your custom task will be added into Tasks stack.

 ### Bower components installation
 All bower components automatically concatenates into one file libraries.js.
 Gulp get main file of each component by its 'main' attribute in bower.json.
 So if you want automatically attach new component to your project you shoud do it with this command: